theoperatore/assertion/README.md

 There are unit tests for all endpoints the server exposes located in `src/tests/api` with the filenames `api.*.spec.js`.

-Running `npm test` will transform (through babel) any file with *.spec.js and output to `rootDir/tests/**/*.spec.js` and then mocha will be run against that output directory.
+Running `npm test` will transform (through babel) any file with *.spec.js and output to `rootDir/tests/*/*.spec.js` and then mocha will be run against that output directory.

+Note that running any api test requires the database to be running.

 License
 -------